caldwell/libtz-sys/README.md

 This is a low level library---You will _most likely_ prefer [libtz, a more idomatic Rust interface built on top of this](https://github.com/caldwell/libtz).

-This provides an equivalent of glibc's `localtime_r()` function (and related functions).
-The difference is that this library has been compiled such that the `getenv("TZ")` call uses Rust's `std::env::var_os()` which protects it from `std::env::set_var()` races which could otherwise cause segfaults.
+This provides an equivalent of libc's `localtime_r()` function (and related functions).
+The difference is that this library has been compiled such that the `getenv("TZ")` call uses Rust's `std::env::var_os()` which protects it from `std::env::set_var()` races which could otherwise cause segfaults on systems that don't provide multithread safe implementations of `getenv()` and `setenv()`.

-Aside from that it should be a drop in replacement for glibc.
+Aside from that it should be a drop in replacement for most libc localtime implementations.
 It will read the tzdata files that the system has installed to calculate things like leap seconds and daylight saving time.

 Links: [[Documentation](https://docs.rs/libtz-sys/latest)]
        [[Git Repository](https://github.com/caldwell/libtz-sys)]